a-b-street/abstreet/docs/design.md

 - selection plugin currently has this weird case where it can cycle through turns at an intersection.
 MOVE THAT out.
 	- more generally, move out all custom logic. make other things know if something is selected and do special stuff if so.
 	- and make it act generic at last! \o/

+OK, so where was I?
+- colors are still currently missing for things that need two of them.
+- having one active plugin at a time simplifies the color problem and solves a few others, so try that now.
+- make car and ped also Renderable, for great consistency!
+- work on generic quadtree idea